Merzasphor/MWSE/docs/source/types/tes3mobileActor.md

 ### `isDead`

+*Read-only*.
 True if the actor is dead.

 **Returns**: